Rocco83/bell-controller/README.md

 # Bell Controller
 ## A bell controller, designed for church

-This software has been built on Debian Jessie, on a Raspberry PI 2, using python 2.7.
+This software has been tested on Debian Bullseye, on a Raspberry PI 3, using python 3.9.

 ### Packages needed
-* python (main debian repository)
+* python3 (main debian repository)
-* python-rpi.gpio (main raspbian repository)
+* python3-rpi.gpio (main raspbian repository)
+* python3-pygame

 To be checked for other dependencies.